bekk/bekk-christmas/post/css/blending-color-codes-with-mix-blend-modes.md

   https://images.unsplash.com/photo-1487424439918-bc6b5bef0380?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2691&q=80
 ingress: >-
   This day is going to be all about blending colors, or rather how you can do blending in CSS!
-For those of you that, like me, have limited experience playing around with colors may wonder what blending is.
+Those of you that have limited experience playing around with colors may wonder what blending is.
 It’s quite simple, blending is when you mix two colors together in order to get a new color - and yes, it’s exactly like when you played around with color tubes in kindergarten!
 links:
   - title: Documentation for mix-blend-mode in CSS
     url: 'https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode'